 COMMUNITY LEADERS LAUNCH THE RESILIENT RANDOLPH FUND

-We’re proud to partner with Town Manager Brian Howard, South Shore Stars, NeighborWorks Housing Solutions and community leaders in Randolph to launch the Resilient Randolph Fund – created to mobilize resources to provide emergency assistance to local families impacted by the pandemic.
-100% of donations go directly back to the community.
+The good news is we’re proud to partner with Town Manager Brian Howard, South Shore Stars, NeighborWorks Housing Solutions and community leaders in Randolph to launch the Resilient Randolph Fund – created to mobilize resources to provide emergency assistance to local families impacted by the pandemic.
+The awesome news is that 100% of donations go directly back to the community.

 GREATER ATTLEBORO NONPROFITS RECEIVE HALF A MILLION IN RELIEF